swertech/sam-swerczek/README.md

 # Welcome to my personal music site

-This page is built with React.
+This page is built with React frontend and AWS amplify could functions.